Legal

 24. General Exclusions

-24.2 Clause 24.1 does not apply to the extent the Loss is caused by CODEX Freight's gross negligence, fraud, criminal conduct, wilful misconduct or breach of a non-excludable statutory guarantee.
+24.2 Clause 24.1 does not apply to the extent the Loss is caused by Codex Freight’s negligence, fraud, wilful misconduct or breach of a non-excludable statutory guarantee.

 25. Limitation of Liability

-25.3 CODEX Freight's liability for delay, where not excluded, is limited to the Charges paid to CODEX Freight for the affected Services.
+25.3 Despite any other provision of these Terms, Codex Freight’s liability for delay, where not excluded, is limited to the Charges paid to Codex Freight for the affected Services.

-25.4 CODEX Freight is not liable for indirect, consequential, special or economic loss, including loss of profit, loss of sale, loss of market, loss of opportunity, production loss or business interruption, except where liability cannot lawfully be excluded.
+25.4 Despite any other provision of these Terms, Codex Freight is not liable for indirect, consequential, special or economic loss, including loss of profit, loss of sale, loss of market, loss of opportunity, production loss or business interruption, except where liability cannot lawfully be excluded.

 26. Australian Consumer Law